Plas Dolau Country Estate Aberystwyth

 The countryside is complemented by a range of local attractions of educational interest and outdoor activities.

 Our staff team has a wide variety of relevant expertise for educational visits and our aim is to help groups achieve their objectives in a safe and enjoyable environment, with excellent home cooked food options available.
-A privately owned Centre, Plas Dolau is a member of Christian Camping International and upholds their standards of care and concern for the individuals who visit us.

 The old country mansion has a friendly, warm and relaxed atmosphere and was renovated a few years ago specifically with group visits in mind.
 It is ideal for exclusive use for up to 48 people but can stretch to 60 with addition of the Swedish style farm guesthouse.
 Small groups may be accommodated in one section of the house.